Personal profile

 Life in our research group

-Our research uses a combination of classical and molecular genetics, life history studies and, increasingly, genomics and bioinformatics to study how male-female interactions drive evolutionary change.
+Our research uses a combination of classical and molecular genetics, life history studies and genomics to study how male-female interactions drive evolutionary change.
 As well as engaging with the seminars in the School and beyond, we have our own weekly lab meetings and journal club debates to keep up to date.
-We work with fruitflies because of their astonishing genetic utility and ease of manipulation, but we do venture out of the lab occasionally....
+We work with fruitflies because of their wonderful genetic utility and ease of manipulation, but we do venture out of the lab occasionally....

 PhD Positions